Keycloak

 String

-keycloakClient (producer)
+keycloakClient (common)

 Autowired To use an existing configured Keycloak admin client.